Energy Weapons in Helldivers 2 [Detailed Guide]

 SG-8P Punisher Plasma

 The SG-8P Punisher Plasma is a modified version of the Punisher shotgun.
-Instead of pellets, it lobs blobs of plasma in an arcing trajectory, which explode on impact or when in close proximity to an enemy.
+Instead of pellets, it lobs blobs of plasma in an arcing trajectory, which explode on impact.
 The explosion has a 3-meter damage radius with no falloff, and it imparts a significant amount of stagger and push force.
 The weapon has an 8 round magazine and comes with 8 spare magazines (Batteries, to be precise).

-The Punishers projectiles are nearly pinpoint accurate, but their slow speed and massive drop off require some getting used to and limit its range to slightly over 100 meters.
+The Punishers projectiles are nearly pinpoint accurate, but their slow speed and massive drop off can make aiming a difficult proposition, especially after the change to how plasma weapon projectiles work.
 In short, this is basically a plasma mortar.
 While the explosion radius is only moderately sized, it consistently deals damage over its area of influence, making this gun decent at taking on crowds of small enemies.
 The combo of push and stagger it inflicts on enemies means that focused fire can stun lock any low and mid-tier enemy.
 Mid-tier enemies are this weapon’s Achilles heel, however.
 It can kill them, but due to its sluggish fire rate, this is going to take some time.
-It often takes 4–6 shots to kill medium-sized opponents, for instance.
+It often takes 3–5 shots to kill medium-sized opponents, for instance.

 Since the magazine only holds 8 shots, this means that you’ll often have to either reload mid-combat, or sacrifice a leftover shot or two by reloading.
 The Punisher Plasma is a surprisingly versatile weapon and can find use on both bug and bot missions.
 On bug missions, the gun can do a decent enough job at clearing groups of low tier Terminids, especially during a bug breach.
-It can also deal with chargers in a somewhat more reasonable timeframe compared to most primary weapons (although you’re better off using a support weapon/stratagem as usual), and it can do decent work against bile spitters for some reason.
+It’s a bit better at dealing with chargers than the average primary weapon (although you’re better off using a support weapon/stratagem/thermites as usual), and it can do decent work against bile spitters for some reason.

 Verdict: A versatile energy-based weapon that brings a mix of low-tier enemy crowd-clear and utility through stagger.
-It is strong enough to find its place on high difficulty missions(especially Automaton), but it’s really missing just a small buff to either damage or fire rate for it to truly achieve greatness.
+It is strong enough to find its place on high difficulty missions(especially Automaton), but the change that removed its proximity explosion now makes the gun feels very inconsistent, not to mention difficult to aim.
 The explosions can damage you and your teammates, so be careful in close quarters combat.

 Unlocked: Page 2 of the Cutting Edge premium war bond.